A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating

-A study by Patone et al.\ of myocarditis cases requiring hospitalization within a 28-day risk interval following a vaccine dose found {\it among males under 40} a rate of 101 excess myocarditis hospitalizations per million 2nd doses of mRNA-1273 and approximately 12 excess myocarditis hospitalizations per 1 million 1st doses, with corresponding rates for BNT162b2 being 12 per million 2nd doses and 3 per million 1st doses \cite[p.\ 4]{PatonePreprint}.\footnote{ Patone et al. \cite{PatonePreprint} had a study population of over 42 million and a study period from 12/1/20 -- 11/15/21.
-The published version \cite{Patone} of the preprint \cite{PatonePreprint} incorporates an additional month of data and suggests for males $< 40$ a rate of 97 myocarditis hospitalizations per million 2nd doses of mRNA-1273 and a rate of 14 per million 1st doses with corresponding BNT162b2 rates being 11 and 4 \cite[Table 4]{Patone}.}
+A study by Patone et al.\ of myocarditis cases requiring hospitalization within a 28-day risk interval after a vaccine dose found {\it among males under 40} a rate of 101 excess myocarditis hospitalizations per million 2nd doses of mRNA-1273 and 12 per million 1st doses, with corresponding BNT162b2 rates being 12 per million 2nd doses and 3 per million 1st doses \cite[p.\ 4]{PatonePreprint}.